shpat-devv/Shreddy/README.md

 # Shreddy

-A serious, full-featured social media platform for skaters.
+A full-featured social media platform for skaters.
 Shreddy helps you find skate spots, connect with fellow skaters, and share your latest tricks—all in a Snapchat-like experience.
 Built with Django (backend) and React (frontend), Shreddy is designed for and by the skating community, with a mobile app coming soon.

 ---